Learn About Niemann-Pick Type C

 Months or years after an enlarged spleen and/or liver develop, neurological symptoms unfold as the disease progresses.
 An active child slowly begins struggling with balance and coordination: falling down progresses to an inability to walk, sit, lift the arms, nod the head, and finally the heartbreak of not being able to move at all.
 Difficulty in swallowing will follow, leading to choking and feeding tubes, frequent hospitalizations and vulnerability to pneumonia.

-Forgetfulness will begin and will lead to learning delays—children forget how to read, how to write, and patients can forget when they've eaten and where they are.
+Loss of short term memory will begin and will lead to learning delays—children and adults lose the ability to read and write.
+Patients can forget when they've eaten and where they are.

-Dementia will follow.
+Dementia often follows.
 Speech becomes slurred and slips away over time.
 Hearing loss develops and worsens, and the child's ability to control eye movement fails.
-Seizures will then develop, some so frequent they run together—for days on end.
+Seizures often develop, some so frequent they run together—for days on end.
 Ultimately, NPC children endure years of suffering as their bodies, mobility, speech, and memory fails them, despite everything they are doing to hold on.

 We Need Your Help: Time Is of the Essence

-Your choice to support NPC research today may be the difference.
+Your choice to support NPC patient access today may be the difference.